Please review all application requirements below. All documents should be uploaded into your online application.

 The appropriate foundation for graduate level entry is a professional degree.
 Candidates must comply with the School of Graduate Studies Regulations for the M.Sc. degrees.
-The specific admission requirements are:

 - A Bachelor’s Degree in Nursing (60 units taken at a university) with a minimum of the equivalent to a McMaster B+ average over the final 60 units from an undergraduate nursing program.
 Applicants who are graduates of a baccalaureate nursing degree program for registered nurses and who have between 50 and 59 units of university study will be considered on a case-by-case basis.
 These 60 units will not include advanced credit for college courses.

-- Submit personal essay responding to the 5 questions to provide us with insight into your motivation and interest in the MScN program. (one page per question, single spaced, 12 font)
+- Submit a personal essay, responding to the five questions included here, to provide us with insight into your motivation and interest in the MSc program.
+Please answer the questions directly in the online application.
+Answers should be limited to one page per a question, single spaced.